BLK-TTAUDI/OXRPY/README.md

 # oxrpy

-A Python wrapper for the Oxford Response API.
+A Python wrapper for the Oxford RP API.

 ## Installation